sarkershantonu/Automation-Getting-Started/Cucumber-Parallel/README.md

 Parallel run cucumber JVM

 # Target
+- Cucumber Runner
+- Running Scenarios in parallel
+- Running Features in parallel

+# Project
-a simple calculator for testing cucumber features/scenarios in parallel
+A simple calculator for testing cucumber features/scenarios in parallel

-# Testing command
-(use maven 3.3.9)
+# Testing command (use maven 3.3.9)
 mvn clean verify

 # How it works